 In May 2021 Nordea Mortgage Bank Plc received the Single Resolution Board's decision on minimum requirements for own funds and eligible liabilities (MREL).
-According to the decision.
-Nordea Mortgage Bank Plc should meet an interim MREL requirement of 15.87% of REA and 4.81% of LRE (Leverage Ratio Exposure) from 1 January 2022, and a final requirement of 15.87% of REA and 5.91% of LRE from 1 January 2024.
+According to the decision, Nordea Mortgage Bank Plc should meet an interim MREL requirement of 15.87% of REA and 4.81% of LRE (Leverage Ratio Exposure) from 1 January 2022, and a final requirement of 15.87% of REA and 5.91% of LRE from 1 January 2024.
 The own funds used by Nordea Mortgage Bank Plc to comply with its combined buffer requirement are not eligible to meet the MREL requirements expressed as a percentage of the REA.
 In addition, Nordea Mortgage Bank Plc should ensure a linear MREL build-up towards those requirements.

-In Finland the countercyclical buffer rate remained at 0%.
-The maximum loan-to-value ratio for residential mortgage loans was maintained at 85%.
-The new European Covered Bond Directive was implemented into the legislation from 8 July 2022.
+In Finland the countercyclical buffer rate remains at 0%.
+The maximum loan-to-value ratio for residential mortgage loans was returned to the normal level at 90% on 20 December 2023.

 Finalisation of Basel III framework ("Basel IV") Basel III is a global regulatory framework for bank capital adequacy, stress testing and liquidity risk .
 In December 2017 the finalised Basel III framework, often called the Basel IV package, was published.
-It includes revisions to credit risk, market risk, operational risk, credit valuation adjustment (CVA) risk and the leverage ratio and introduces a new output floor.
+Basel IV entered into force from 2023 and includes revisions to credit risk, market risk, operational risk, credit valuation adjustment (CVA) risk and the leverage ratio and also introduces a new output floor.

-Before being applicable to Nordea, the Basel IV package needs to be implemented into EU regulations.
+Before being applicable to NMB, the Basel IV package needs to be implemented into EU regulations.
 The EU Commission (27 October 2021) and EU Council (31 October 2022) have published their proposals for the implementation into EU regulations by amendments to the CRD and CRR.
-The proposal from the EU Parliament in expected in the first half of 2023, with the trialogue negotiations between the Commission, Council and Parliament taking place in the second half of 2023.
+On 26 June 2023 a provisional agreement was reached between the Commission, the Council and the Parliament and on 7 December 2023 the Council formally adopted the agreement.
+The final implementation is still pending technical work on the amendment to the CRD and the CRR as well as formal adoption by the Parliament.
+Final publication in the Official Journal is expected in the first half of 2024.
 The new regulation is expected to be in force on 1 January 2025.
-On credit risk, the proposal includes revisions to both the IRB approach, where restrictions on the use of IRB for certain exposures are implemented, as well as on the standardised approach.
-Also, for market risk, the internal model approach and the standardised approach have been revised.
-For operational risk, the three existing approaches will be removed and replaced by one standardised approach to be used by all banks.
-On CVA risk, the internally modelled approach is removed and the standardised approach is revised.

-The output floor is to be set at 72.5% of the standardised approaches on an aggregate level, meaning that the capital requirement will be floored to 72.5% of the total Pillar 1 REA calculated with the standardised approaches for credit, market and operational risk.
-The floor is expected to be phased in, starting with 50% from 1 January 2025 to be fully implemented at 72.5% from 1 January 2030 and with transitional rules for the calculation of the REA for the output floor extending to end-2032.
+For credit risk, the new regulation includes revisions to both the IRB approach, where restrictions on the use of IRB for certain exposures are implemented, as well as on the standardised approach.
+For market risk, the internal model approach and the standardised approach are revised.
+For operational risk, the three existing approaches will be replaced by one standardised approach to be used by all banks.
+For CVA risk, the internally modelled approach can no longer be applied and the standardised approach is revised.
+Furthermore, the new regulatory framework introduces an output floor of 72.5% of the standardised approaches on an aggregate level.
+This means that the capital requirement under the floor will be 72.5% of the total Pillar 1 REA calculated using the standardised approaches for credit, market and operational risk.
+The floor will be phased in, starting with 50% from 1 January 2025 to be fully implemented at 72.5% from 1 January 2030.
+For the calculation of the REA for the output floor, there are transitional rules until end-2032.